sclarkstone/Milestone3/README.md

 * The users table could be expanded to have 'user type' if there is a need for multiple admin users
 * logged in users could suscribe to notifications for when a new ending is added or when an ending has been edited.
 * reviews - rather then just have upvotes it could allow logged in users to offer feedback to the authors too.
+* more advanced searched and filter to allow easier content searches for the user as more content is added.
+* After clicking delete to have an alter to check the user wants to permenantly delete the ending.

 ## Set up and Deployment